CVC Words for Beginners: Blending Activities for K1 & K2 (Singapore)

 Activity 4: Roll and Read

 Write CVC words in a grid (6 rows, 3 columns).
 Assign each row a number from 1 to 6.
 Your child rolls a dice and reads the words in the matching row.
+The randomness of the dice keeps it fresh — they never know which row is coming next.

 You need: Paper, marker, and a dice.